The top 10 things you need to know about excess payments

 Different to many other insurers, we only charge a fixed excess – irrespective of the nature of your claim or the claim amount.
-Your default vehicle excess is usually set at around R4 010, but we’re happy to fix this at a different amount, depending on what suits your budget best.
+Your default vehicle excess is a set, but we’re happy to fix this at a different amount, depending on what suits your budget best.
 This fixed amount will then apply to any and all vehicle-related claims.

-At OUTsurance, the one and only time an additional excess will apply is when someone else (who is under the age of 25) drives your car and gets into an accident.
-Other than that – you’re excess stays fixed.
+At OUTsurance, the one and only time an additional excess will apply is when someone else (who is under the age of 25 and not the regular driver) drives your car and gets into an accident.
+Other than that – your excess stays fixed.